-PRESENT: Slowly, the ugliness started to seep in.
+Slowly, the ugliness started to seep in.
 I began to notice people who were disconnected, self-absorbed, and completely and willingly oblivious to their surroundings and the impact of their actions.
-I acknowledged the enormous amount of waste our society produces, as well as a willingness to abandon and create greater excess rather than to fix or restore.
-A disconnect between our possessions, where they begin, and how they end.
-I began to notice the bizarre constructs and the relationships with the natural world that we create.
-I turned my camera on these negative aspects of society, both fascinated and repulsed by them.
+I acknowledged the enormous amount of waste our society produces, as well as our willingness to abandon and create greater excess rather than to fix or restore.
+To willfully ignore how our possessions are created or where they end up.
+I recognized that as the disconnect between man and the natural world grows, the need to protect the planet and its non-human inhabitants increases exponentially.

-FUTURE: When I look ahead – toward the ultimate outcome of our collective behavior as a species – I find beauty in what I see, in spite of the negative implications.
-The downward trajectory of humankind written in osteological specimens, light and nature reclaiming our derelict spaces, the return to the elemental… I find myself seeking out what provides me with a glimpse into this post-anthropocentric age.
-It makes me hopeful that eventually, balance will be restored.
+When I look ahead – toward the ultimate outcome of our collective behavior as a species – I find beauty in what I see, despite the negative implications.
+The downward trajectory of humankind written in osteological specimens, light and nature reclaiming derelict spaces, the return to the elemental… I remain hopeful that eventually, balance will be restored.

 If you’re interested in learning about The Halide Project, a Philadelphia-based non-profit I co-founded in order to help foster the traditional photographic arts, please click here.